MicrosoftDocs/connected-spaces/articles/how-cs-works.md

 ![Illustration of retail store, Azure cloud service and Power Platorm components.](media/how-connected-spaces-works.jpg "Illustration of retail store, Azure cloud service and Power Platform components")

-In each of your retail stores, you’ll:
+In each of your retail stores, you:

 - Install and activate an Azure Stack Edge Pro (2 GPU) gateway.
-The gateway will receive video from the cameras connected to it, analyze it, and transform your customer activity into pseudonymous datapoints.
+The gateway receives video from the cameras connected to it, analyzes it, and transforms your customer activity into pseudonymous datapoints.

 - Create a store, pair the gateway to the store, and configure your store’s cameras to track activity in the store.